 Shanahan Matching Fund

-Donors to both endowed professorships took advantage of the generosity of Michael and Mary Shanahan, who established a matching gift program that allows donors to double the effect of their personal gifts.
-Under the terms of this challenge—as long as funds remain—new endowment gifts of $25,000 or more toward a campaign priority are eligible to be matched by an equal amount (up to $1.5 million).
+Donors to both endowed professorships took advantage of the generosity of Michael and Mary Shanahan, who established a matching gift program that allowed donors to double the effect of their personal gifts.
+The now finished challenge meant new endowment gifts of $25,000 or more toward a campaign priority were eligible to be matched by an equal amount (up to $1.5 million).